Tomkndn/Tomkndn/README.md

 </details>
 - 👋 Computer Science Graduate and Open Source Enthusiast

-- 👨‍💻 All of my projects are available at [coming soon...](coming soon...)
+- 👨‍💻 All of my projects are available at my <a href="https://www.tomkndn.xyz">Portfolio</a>

 - 🌱 My tech stack includes MERN and Nextjs